alden-chen/alden-chen.github.io/README.md

 # Hello

-This a fun repo to make a silly website out of to introduce yourself.

-My name is Tiffany.
-I like to search for funny gifs and memes in my spare time.
-Here is one of my new favorites:
+This is a test repo for creating testing out Jekyll templates for question 4.0.1.

 ![](https://media.giphy.com/media/xTiN0CNHgoRf1Ha7CM/giphy.gif)